 Wagner Middle School is proud to recognize students performing above standards and welcome them into ARISTA - The National Junior Honors Society.
-Students meeting the criteria listed below will be invited to interview for the Wagner Middle School chapter of ARISTA.
+Students meeting the criteria listed below will be invited to apply for the Wagner Middle School chapter of ARISTA.
 Please know that induction into ARISTA is completed annually, thus all students (even those inducted in previous years) must meet the standards to be accepted into ARISTA.

 Students must exhibit proper school behavior.
 Any student who receives a student removal to the SAVE room at any time or who has not consistently followed school and classroom rules and whose parents have been contacted about these concerns is ineligible for ARISTA.

-- In school service form form filled out accurately, neatly and signed
+- In-school service form form filled out accurately, neatly and signed

 - Outside community service form filled out accurately and neatly